toamitkumar/blog-post/content/post/2022-01-27-infrastructure-as-a-service.md

 ## The array of cloud providers
 When we started, one of the important considerations was data center and hosting bank products/ services (this was early 2019).
 Based on my experience, I was clear to avoid building a physical data center in Jakarta (Indonesia).
 Unfortunately, the only cloud provider available in Indonesia then was {{< link_target_blank href="https://id.alibabacloud.com/" title="Alibaba Cloud" >}} but none of us had previous experience working on the AlibabaCloud platform.
 AWS & GCP were on their path to establish their regional setup in Indonesia but it was unclear when operations would start for us to build our data center on their platform.

-#### AWS Outposts or GCP Anthos were good options
+#### AWS Outposts or GCP Anthos with our own hardware were good options
 It was lucrative to consider {{< link_target_blank href="https://aws.amazon.com/outposts/" title="Outposts">}} as it falls between having a DC and a cloud-native setup.
 This would also help make regulators comfortable given we were building for a highly regulated entity - a bank (a full cloud setup of a bank in this region is still a BIG thing).
+But, Outposts wasn't ready by the time we started to ship their hardware.
-Similarly, {{< link_target_blank href="https://cloud.google.com/anthos" title="Anthos" >}}, was another option for us to consider but there were too many unknowns.
+Similarly, {{< link_target_blank href="https://cloud.google.com/anthos" title="Anthos" >}} with having our hardware, was another option for us to consider but there were too many unknowns.
+With clear intention to not have a physical data center, the only option left was AlibabaCloud.

 #### It was AlibabaCloud
 With some back-n-forth and with scale in mind, we settled for AlibabCloud as our hosting setup.
 The guiding principles were indicators on how the team was going to operate.
 From a cloud provider perspective, Alibabacloud is similar to AWS (at least the cloud platform APIs) and hence it was relatively similar (given some of us had exposure to AWS) to build the cloud platform.